 “A remarkable suite-retreat in the mountains close to Málaga, offering complete respite for body, mind and spirit”

 The mood is set by a raked Zen garden which leads guests through a moon gate to the 4 suites, via fishponds, sculptural cacti, palm, agave and papyrus.
-This is a place where you can arrive early and leave late: Helen's philosophy is 'privacy and personal service', so expect few rules.
+This is a place where you can arrive early and leave late: the philosophy is 'privacy and personal service', so expect few rules.
 The flamboyant rooms are a decorative flight of fantasy and the restaurant is just as extraordinary, offering creative, gourmet cuisine and one of Andalucia's most informative wine lists.

 - The suites are totally private, and each has an intimate outdoor terrace and plunge pool